It’s illegal to drive without car insurance. But do you have to insure your car if you’re not driving it?

 If you do cancel your policy completely, you’ll only have to arrange for a new policy once you start driving again, and there’s no way of knowing how cancelling a policy might affect the price of your future premium.
 On the other hand, all this time you spend not driving you’ll be building up your no-claims bonus.
 So keeping your car insurance policy throughout lockdown might actually help you save money in the long-term!

 Indeed, if you think you’ll be driving again before long, it might not be the best idea to make a SORN either.
 If you let your car sit for too long without driving it, your car’s battery could run down.
 So when you finally come to use your car again, you might find it won’t start.
 That’s why, even if you’re under lockdown or furloughed, you should still aim to drive your car at least once a week.

 Plus, even if you’re not driving to work anymore, you might still need your car.
 Think of emergency situations – what if you have to rush to the hospital, or deliver food or medication to a friend or relative who can’t leave the house?

 If money’s tight, and you know you won’t need your car for the foreseeable, a SORN can take a huge load off your mind.
-But is there even the slightest possibility that you might need your car in the coming weeks and months?
+But is there even the slightest possibility that you might need your car in the coming weeks and months, even if it is a lower mileage than normal?
 If so, making a SORN and cancelling your car insurance policy might prove to be more trouble than it’s worth.